-The City Council shall review the investment policy and investment strategies not less than annually.
-The City Council shall adopt a written instrument by ordinance or resolution stating that it has reviewed the investment policy and investment strategies and the written instrument so adopted shall record any changes made to either the investment policy or investment strategies.
+The Board shall review the investment policy and investment strategies not less than annually and shall adopt a written instrument by order stating that it has reviewed the investment policy and investment strategies.
+The written instrument so adopted shall record any changes made to either the investment policy or investment strategies.